UVicOptics/The-Big-FFW/README.md

 # Output

-* Different functions are as following:
+* Different functions have the following outputs:

 ### "Display":